gotgit/gotgit/en.rst

 3.4.2        msysGit configuration and usage       [54]
 -------------------------------------------------------

-3.4.3        Chinese in msysGit shell              [55]
+3.4.3        Chinese language in msysGit shell     [55]
 -------------------------------------------------------

-3.4.4        Chinese support for msysGit           [57]
+3.4.4        Chinese language support for msysGit  [57]
 -------------------------------------------------------

-Bad support.
+Insufficient support.

-* Logs may work if setting i18n.commitEncoding, i18n.logOutputEncoding, but some other tools like TortoiseGit can not show log properly.
+* Logs may work if `i18n.commitEncoding` and `i18n.logOutputEncoding` are set, but meanwhile other tools like TortoiseGit cannot show logs properly.
-* Filenames can not use Chinese, because characters in tree object are encode in zh_CN.GBK, not UTF-8.
+* Chinese character cannot be used as filenames , because of characters in tree object are encoded in zh_CN.GBK, not UTF-8.

 3.4.5        Using SSH protocol                    [58]
 -------------------------------------------------------